pjaos/dmm_hylec_ms8236/README.md

 dmm --log /tmp/log.txt --plot -r 0,6
 ```

-While the above output is displayed on in the terminal window a GUI will report the value on the DMM .
+While the above output is displayed on in the terminal window a GUI (in a web browser window) will report the value on the DMM in real time.

 ![Overview](images/dmm_plot.png "Plotting data from the DMM")